AMA-Bench: Evaluating Long-Horizon Memory for Agentic Applications: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are deployed as autonomous agents in increasingly complex applications, where enabling long-horizon memory is critical for achieving strong performance.
-However, a significant gap exists between practical applications and current evaluation standards for agent memory: existing benchmarks primarily focus on dialogue-centric, human-agent interactions.
-In reality, agent memory consists of a continuous stream of agent-environment interactions that are primarily composed of machine-generated representations.
-To bridge this gap, we introduce \textbf{\nickname Bench} (\textbf{A}gent \textbf{M}emory with \textbf{A}ny length), to evaluates long-horizon memory for LLMs in real agentic applications.
-It features two key components: (1) a set of real-world agentic trajectories across representative agentic applications, paired with expert-curated QA, and (2) a set of synthetic agentic trajectories that scale to arbitrary horizons paired with rule-based QA.
-Our comprehensive study shows that existing memory systems underperform on AMA-Bench primarily because they lack causality and objective information, and are constrained by the lossy nature similarity-based retrieval employed by many memory systems.
-To address these limitations, we propose \textbf{\nickname Agent}, an effective memory system featuring a causality graph and tool-augmented retrieval.
-Our results demonstrate that \nickname Agent achieves $57.22\%$ average accuracy on \nickname Bench, surpassing the strongest memory system baselines by $11.16\%$.
+Large Language Models (LLMs) are increasingly used as autonomous agents in complex, long-horizon applications, where effective memory is critical for sustained performance.
+Yet existing memory benchmarks are largely dialogue-centric, while real agent memory consists of continuous agent-environment interaction trajectories composed of states, actions, observations, and tool outputs.
+To address this, we introduce \textbf{\nickname Bench} (\textbf{A}gent \textbf{M}emory with \textbf{A}ny length), a benchmark for evaluating long-horizon memory in realistic agentic settings.
+It combines (i) real-world agent trajectories from representative applications with expert-curated QA, and (ii) synthetic trajectories that scale to arbitrary horizons with rule-based QA.
+Our study shows that existing memory systems underperform because they fail to capture causal and objective information and rely heavily on lossy similarity-based retrieval.
+We further propose \textbf{\nickname Agent}, a memory system based on causality-graph construction and tool-augmented retrieval. \nickname Agent achieves $57.22\%$ accuracy on \nickname Bench, outperforming the strongest baseline by $11.16\%$.
+Resources are available at: \url{https://ama-bench.github.io/}.

 {{\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ }} {{\ \ }}